dOrgTech/merkle-distributor/README.md

 `yarn compile && yarn test`

 ## Airdrop (ROBO)
-Assuming we have a snapshot of `RoboToken` holders at `scripts/ray-dao/snapshot.json` (numbers in ether):
+Assuming we have a snapshot of `RoboToken` holders at `scripts/ray-dao/snapshot.json` (numbers in ether)

+For each asset (`RoboToken`) that RAY supports, we need a snapshot of:
+- how many tokens each account has (`balances`)
+- we need the `address` of the contract
+- `symbol`
+- the total supply of the token at the time of the snapshot

+The `block` property is just for reference of the snapshot.
 ```json
 {
   "block": 11214023,